CLARIAH/COW/docs/index.rst

 Generating a Skeleton Schema
 ----------------------------

-Since JSON is a rather verbose language, and we currently do not have a convenient UI for constructing CSVW schema files, COW allows you to generate a skeleton schema for any CSV file.
+Since JSON is a rather verbose language, and we currently do not have a convenient UI for constructing CSVW schema files, CoW allows you to generate a skeleton schema for any CSV file.

 Suppose you want to build a skeleton schema for a file ``imf_gdppc.csv`` (from [#f4]_) that looks like::

-  Rank;Country;Int
+  Rank;Country;GDP_Per_Capita
   1;Qatar;131,063
   2;Luxembourg;104,906
   3;Macau;96,832